mileslucey/kickstart_my_chart/README.md

   * Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.
 ## Report
 1. **What are three conclusions we can make about Kickstarter campaigns given the provided data?**
+   1. Theater is by far the most prevalent category, which leads there to be a peak in Kickstarters from May to July.
+However, if the Theater category is removed, January has the highest number of Kickstarters.

+   2. Later years tend to have many more Kickstarter campaigns than earlier years do in this sample.
+This may be partly due to the financial crisis.
+This may also partly be due to the fact that Kickstarter is a relatively new company (founded in 2009).
+   3. While music tends to be the most successful parent category (with 77% of the sample’s Kickstarter campaigns succeeding), music also has the lowest average funding goal.
 2. **What are some of the limitations of this dataset?**
 3. **What are some other possible tables/graphs that we could create?**